8 Things You Will Love About Barcelona

 3. La Boqueria

 We all love old markets, there is a bunch of things to be found.
 The market in Barcelona, called La Boqueria has been there since medieval times and it is legendary!
 There is everything you need for a complete lunch or dinner: meat, veggies, cheese, olive products, etc. And when you’re done go have a break (and a cold beer and tapas) in one of the market’s bars.

 4. Camp Nou

-Whether you love football or not, when you are in Barcelona Camp Nou is a must see.
+Whether you love football or not, when you are in Barcelona Camp Nou is a must-see.
 The arena is gigantic with its 99.000 seats and the atmosphere is really something special.
 You have to get inside and check the stadium’s museum there is a lot to see.

 5. Barcelona City History Museum

 And if you’re up to learning about the city’s history go check out the Barcelona City History Museum.
 You will see some Roman remains in the Gothic quarter, too, but the most detailed history from the Romans till today is explained in this museum.
-And under the museum, there are 4.000 square meters of Roman ruins you can walk through.
+And under the museum, there are 4.000 square meters of Roman ruins you can walkthrough.

-Montjuïc is a hill looking over to the harbour that has been a key spot for the defence of the Barcelona and today is a must-see spot in this magnificent city.
+Montjuïc is a hill looking over to the harbor that has been a key spot for the defense of Barcelona and today is a must-see spot in this magnificent city.
 You can get up there via the funicular or cable car and enjoy the view.
 When you get up there you cannot miss the Castle.
 Also, you can check out the Catalan museum of archaeology, Montjuïc Cemetery, a modern art museum Fundació Joan Miró, the museum of ethnology, gorgeous botanical gardens and soooo much more.
 One thing that is really a tourist must-see (and must photograph) spot is the magic fountain with music and light shows a few nights a week.

 7. Eating in Barcelona